This has been very difficult. And slow. And sometime a little discouraging. It often happens with gluten free cooking, you probably already know it.

 Remove to a rack to cool.
 Don’t cover it until is completely cool otherwise the crust will become soft.
 Allow to cool completely before slicing or opening.

 The bread keeps well for several days without crumbling or falling apart.
-I slice one loaf and freeze it and then revive it in the toaster when I need it.
+I slice what I can’t eat in two days, freeze it and then revive it in the toaster when I need it.

 In the video below by my favorite Italian GF bloggers you can see how thick is the dough how to form it on parchment paper and cook it on a hot surface.
 Note that they don’t use a poolish in this recipe nor steam the oven.
 Nevertheless the results are wonderful.